cado-security/product-help/docs/cado/discovery-import/google-workspace-logs.md

-4. Note the email address of a **Google Workspace admin account** for the Impersonation Email field, which will be entered into the Cado platform.
+4. Note the email address of a **Google Workspace admin account** for the Impersonation Email field, which will be entered into the / Forensic Acquisition and Investigation platform.
 5. Grant the service account permission to access the Workspace API via **domain-wide delegation**, with read-only access to audit logs:
    `https://www.googleapis.com/auth/admin.reports.audit.readonly`.

 ### Log Acquisition

-After completing the setup, you can add the service account credentials to the Cado platform by navigating to **Settings > Accounts** and selecting **Create an account**.
+After completing the setup, you can add the service account credentials to the / Forensic Acquisition and Investigation platform by navigating to **Settings > Accounts** and selecting **Create an account**.
 Select **Google Workspace** from the set of providers.
 Provide the following details:

 - **Name**: A friendly name for your credentials, such as “Google Workspace.”
 - **Impersonation Email**: The Google Workspace admin email.